Hallux valgus (also commonly termed a “bunion”) is a deformity at the first metatarsophalangeal joint (MTPJ).

 *A normal range of movement is 5mm in both the dorsal and plantar direction from neutral, with no motion detectable in the transverse plane (this may be present to some degree in hallux valgus)

-The main investigation is radiographic imaging (Fig. 3), used to assess hallux valgux; it is often useful for the degree of lateral deviation and signs of joint subluxation.
+The main investigation is plain film radiographs (Fig. 3), used to assess hallux valgus; it is often useful for the degree of lateral deviation and signs of joint subluxation.

 This is measured as the angle between the first metatarsal and the first proximal phalanx; hallux valgus is diagnosed if the angle to be corrected is greater than 15 degrees (mild 15-20°, moderate 21–39°, and severe >40°)